List of awards and nominations received by Arijit Singh: Gujarati Iconic Film Awards

-International Indian Film Academy Awards
+IIFA Awards

-The International Indian Film Academy Awards are presented annually by the International Indian Film Academy to honour excellence of cinematic achievements in the Hindi language film industry.
-Singh has received four awards from fifteen nominations.
+The IIFA Awards are presented annually by the International Indian Film Academy to honour excellence of cinematic achievements in the Hindi language film industry.
+Singh has received five awards from seventeen nominations.
 He holds the record of maximum awards and nominations in the Best Male Playback Singer category.

 Koimoi Bollywood Audience Poll

 Koimoi Bollywood Audience Poll is an online poll organised by Koimoi.com for the audience to vote.
-Singh has won six awards from twenty-five nominations in the category Best Male Playback Singer.
+Singh has won 7 awards from 26 nominations in the category Best Male Playback Singer.

 Mirchi Music Awards

 The Mirchi Music Awards are presented annually by Radio Mirchi to honour both artistic and technical excellence of professionals in the Hindi language film music industry of India.
-Singh has received 20 awards and 102 nominations.
+Singh has received 24 awards and 104 nominations.

 Male Vocalist Of The Year

-Singh has won 5 awards and 25 nominations in the category Male Vocalist Of The Year.
+Singh has won 7 awards and 27 nominations in the category Male Vocalist Of The Year.

 Song Of The Year

-Singh has won 5 awards and 18 nominations in the category Song Of The Year.
+Singh has won 6 awards and 20 nominations in the category Song Of The Year.

 Album Of The Year

-Singh has won 7 awards and 34 nominations in the category Album Of The Year.
+Singh has won 9 awards and 39 nominations in the category Album Of The Year.